avinashselvam/hilite-url/README.md

-# netflix-auto-skip-intro
+# hilite url
-Chrome extension to automate skip intro in Netflix shows
+Chrome extension to share urls with highlighted text

 ## how to install
 1. Download and extract the zip file